Buffer gas

 A buffer gas is an inert or nonflammable gas.
 In the Earth's atmosphere, nitrogen acts as a buffer gas.
 A buffer gas adds pressure to a system and controls the speed of combustion with any oxygen present.
 Any inert gas such as helium, neon, or argon will serve as a buffer gas.

+A buffer gas usually consists of atomically inert gases such as helium, argon, or nitrogen.
+Krypton, neon, and xenon are also used, primarily for lighting.
+In most scenarios, buffer gases are used in conjunction with other molecules for the main purpose of causing collisions with the other co-existing molecules.

+Buffer gases are commonly used in many applications from high pressure discharge lamps to reduce line width of microwave transitions in alkali atoms.